code-not-found/code-not-found.github.io/_posts/jms/2014-11-26-jms-publish-subscribe-messaging-example-activemq-maven.md

 # Durable Subscription

-As mentioned in the beginning of this post it is also possible to create a durable subscription which allows to receive messages sent while the subscribers are not active.
+As mentioned in the beginning of this post it is also possible to create a durable subscription which allows receiving messages sent while the subscribers are not active.

 The JMS specification dictates that the identification of a specific durable subscription is done by a combination of the <var>'client ID'</var>, the <var>'durable subscription name'</var> and the <var>'topic name'</var>.

-As a result the below `DurableSubscriber` has three main differences with the previous `Subscriber` class:
+As a result of the below `DurableSubscriber` has three main differences with the previous `Subscriber` class:
 1. A `clientId` **is mandatory** on the connection in order to allow a JMS provider to uniquely identify a durable subscriber.
 2. A durable subscriber is created using `Session.CreateDurableSubscriber`.
 3. A `subscriptionName` is needed when creating the durable subscriber.